sdiehl28/tutorial-website/content/iterative_model_dev/titanic01.md

 The base model is significantly better than the null model.

-For a discussion on how to compare models based on cross validated scores, see my post: [Model Selection](/posts/model_comparison/)

 #### Next

 Improve the model by replacing missing Age values with the mean Age value and use the Age variable in the model.